pascaldekloe/zuri/README.md

 ## Library

 Header file `zuri.h` describes libzuri in full.
 See `demo.c` for a quick start.

-    make libzuri.a
+Install or unstall `libzuri.a` with header and CMake configuration as follows.

-    sudo make install PREFIX=/usr/local
+    make install PREFIX=~/local

-Such installation can be undone with `sudo make uninstall PREFIX=/usr/local`.
+    make uninstall PREFIX=~/local

 ## Zig Interface